DrMicrobit/dm-streamvalve/README.md

 - Maximum number of lines encountered
 - Maximum number of paragraphs encountered.
 Paragraphs being text blocks separated by one or several blank lines
 - Maximum number of lines with exact copies encountered previously
+- Maximum number of tokens encountered in a line

 # Installation
 If you haven't done so already, please install [uv](https://docs.astral.sh/uv/) as this Python package and project manager basically makes all headaches of Python package management go away in an instant.